 The smartest arctic city in the world

-Smart lighting control is part of the plan to streamline energy usage and facilitate smart city technology in Svalbard.
+Smart lighting is part of the plan to streamline energy usage and facilitate smart city technology in Svalbard.

 AREA CITY